 Pantelleria’s also known as ‘the Daughter of the Wind’: how do they affect the island?

 Everything on the island grows low, because we have to cut the olive trees and the grapevines, so that the wind doesn’t blow them over.
 You then have to handpick the olives one by one.
 Pantelleria is the only viticulture in the world that’s Unesco listed, because we do everything traditionally, without machines, by hand, irrigated in the old way.
 As well affecting our agriculture, the winds also bring a strength to the people.
 You either get the cooler Mistral winds from the north or the warm Sirocco from the Sahara.
 When that hot wind blows, you don’t want to do anything, just relax.

 How does the island change through the seasons?

 Sikelia opens in April and from then through to May, it’s flower time and the island is very green.
 June, July and September are some of the most beautiful months, because the weather and sea are warm.
 Whatever time of year, though, the island’s never crowded, even in August.
 The only difference is the nightlife becomes more widespread: we have jazz every evening in the hotel or the winery.
 You can eat outside and at Coste Ghirlanda vineyard and stay up until 3am, singing and dancing.
 During summer, I always go to sleep late.
 From August to September, it’s the grape harvest, depending on where the farm is.
 In October, we then harvest the olive trees.
 If guests want to join, they can get involved.
 But after one hour, they’ll be tired, because the olives are so low.
 Luckily, we prepare a big table by the sea afterwards with two types of bread and the fresh oil.
 It’s a real experience.

-For more ways to be led astray in 2019, give in to travel temptation with Mr & Mrs Smith.
+For more ways to be led astray this summer, give in to travel temptation with Mr & Mrs Smith.